PySimpleSQL/pysimplesql/README.md

 As you can see, there is a lot of power in the auto functionality of pysimplesql, and you should take advantage of it any time you can.
 Only very specific cases need to reach this lower level of manual configuration and mapping!

 # BREAKDOWN OF ADVANCED FUNCTIONALITY
-**pysimplesql** does much more than just bridge the gap between PySimpleGUI™ and Sqlite databases!
+**pysimplesql** does much more than just bridge the gap between PySimpleGUI™ and databases!
 In full, **pysimplesql** contains:
 * Convenience functions for simplifying PySimpleGUI™ layout code
-* Control binding between PySimpleGUI™ controls and Sqlite database fields
+* Control binding between PySimpleGUI™ controls and database fields
 * Automatic requerying of related tables
 * Record navigation - Such as First, Previous, Next, Last, Searching and selector controls
 * Callbacks allow your own functions to expand control over your own database front ends